BYLAWS OF THE LOS ANGELES LOCAL OF THE DEMOCRATIC SOCIALISTS OF AMERICA

 ARTICLE VIII: LOCAL OFFICERS

 SECTION 1.
 OFFICERS, ELECTIONS, AND TERMS

-The Local shall annually elect a Recording Secretary, Communications Director, Treasurer, YDSA Coordinator, and six (6) at-large members of the Steering Committee.
+The Local shall annually elect a Recording Secretary, Communications Director, Treasurer, Campaigns Coordinator, YDSA Coordinator, and five (5) at-large members of the Steering Committee.

 SECTION 2.
 RECORDING SECRETARY

 - the taking of minutes of all Steering Committee meetings, and shall have custody of these minutes, and resolutions, reports and other official records of the Local.

 - ensuring that key decisions and meeting minutes are available to members of the Local.

 - maintaining detailed and accurate membership records in coordination with the Administrative Committee, as well as Local bylaws and official Local organizational policies.

 - coordinating with Local Subgroups to receive records of key debates and decisions